 There are plenty of advantages of a web design workflow - not least because it keeps everyone involved and in the loop at all times.

-When run successfully, team members and clients alike should be able to check-in on what’s happening at any given time, whether it’s mocking up wireframes, testing the user experience, or uploading content.
+When run successfully, team members and clients alike should be able to check-in on what’s happening at any given time, whether it’s choosing where to build the website, mocking up wireframes, testing the user experience, or uploading content.

 If you need more convincing, here are a few more reasons why a web design workflow can help to improve your design process:

 Improved planning.
 A workflow helps you map out the timeframes of each task and gives a broad overview of all of the processes involved.
 This means you’re able to create an accurate project timeline for both your clients and team members, which leads to improved communication and decision-making throughout the project’s lifecycle.

 Increased productivity.
 Things run so much smoother when everyone knows what they should be doing and when.
 A workflow gives team members the heads up about what’s coming next, so no one is sat twiddling their thumbs.

 Improved consistency.
 Building a tight structure for your web design projects will help you remain consistent with every single client.
 This means no more missed steps, which makes it so much easier to maintain a high level of quality throughout everything you create.